tshepang/blog/content/computing/what I like about Rust.rst

 - Development process:

-  + No one, including the Core Team, pushed to the Rust tree.
+  + No one, including the Core Team, pushes anything to the Rust tree.
 Each person gets their changes reviewed first, and they mostly get approved by someone else.